liliangnudt/GProM/README.md

-# GAID
+# GAIR
-The code for preprint "GAID: Generalized ab Initio Denoising for Multi-view Bipartite Graph Clustering" is coming soon.
+The code for preprint "GAIR: Generalized ab Initio Refining for Multi-view Bipartite Graph Clustering" is coming soon.

 Any discussions or concerns are welcomed!
 Please contact me via e-mail: liliang1037@gmail.com